Associate Professor of Physics

 It’s that unique focus that the study of physics affords that compels Linda to ensure her students are motivated not just by excellence and hard work, but also by fun.
 “Where else do you get to do your labs riding up and down on the elevator in the John Hancock Center?” she says of North Park’s physics program.
 “Where else do you get to work at a national accelerator lab for your internship?”

 In addition to helping guide you in your career or graduate school path, Linda will work with you to ensure you get hands-on experience with a research internship.
-“What can you do with a physics degree from North Park?
+“What can you do with a physics or engineering degree from North Park?
 Anything you want,” she says.
 She also works with North Park’s Society of Physics Students and national honorary society Sigma Pi Sigma.

 PhD candidate, History of Physics, University of Chicago